Will-Fowler03/Will-Fowler03/README.md

 # Hello and Welcome! 👋
-  My name is Will Fowler.
-I attend Auburn University as a student of Mechanical Engineering where I am honing skills to compliment my intuition so that I can soon apply myself to the mechanical world of Engineering!
+  My name is Will Fowler, and I am a mechanical engineering student at Auburn University.
+I am developing technical skills in design, analysis, manufacturing, and electromechanical systems to complement my lifelong mechanical intuition and prepare for a career in engineering.

 ## About me